You are here

 Graduate Students

-Chiraz Amani is a second-year M.A. student in French.
-She was born in Algeria and has a B.A. in French education and an M.A. in Didactics of French Foreign and Secondary Language from the École Normale Supérieure of Algiers.
+Chiraz Amani is a PhD candidate in Francophone Studies.
+She was born in Algeria and has a B.A. in French education, a M.A. in Didactics of French Foreign and Secondary Language from the École Normale Supérieure of Algiers and a M.A. in French from UL Lafayette.
+Her dissertation focuses on contemporary Algerian literature, and more specifically on the concept of literary Algerianness in novels published after the civil war.
 After three years of teaching in a public high school in Algiers, she was hired in 2020 through CODOFIL as a French teacher in Lafourche parish.
-She also worked at the Alliance Française de la Nouvelle-Orléans for two years.
+She also worked at the Alliance Française de la Nouvelle-Orléans for two years and she’s now a teaching assistant at the Modern Languages department.
 She's a singer, a theatre comedian, and she likes to write poetry and songs.
-She's interested in North African culture and literature.

 John Ashburn